zeno129/CSAG/README.md

 # Constrained Sampling for Attributed Graphs (CSAG)

 ## Work in progress
-This is still a work in progress for a Collective Classification Python package.
+This is still a work in progress for an attributed graph model.

 ## Code license
 This code is released under [BSD v2](LICENSE.md)